gunjandatta/gunjandatta.github.io/topics/batch-requests.md

 #### Callback Method

-The callback method will be triggered when the request becomes available.
+The callback method will be triggered after the request executes.

 #### Append Flag